PARIETAL BONE ANATOMY

 • Also termed parietal tuber

-• Contributes to rounded skull contour
+• Contributes to your rounded skull contour

 Temporal Lines